Scarlet kingsnake: Reproduction

 The scarlet kingsnake is polygynandrous, meaning both males and females will mate with multiple partners.
 They mate from late May to early June and females lay eggs in June and July.
 Females have multiple egg clutches that incubate for 40–65 days.

 Lampropeltis elapsoides is an oviparous species of snake that lays eggs in clutches of 4-12, usually under rotting wood and between rocks and logs.
 These eggs are white and slender, with most adhering to one another.
 Eggs typically hatch within 2-2.5 months, though times may vary.

+Diet

+Scarlet Kingsnakes are specialized predators with 82% being lizards and 89% skinks.
+This diet is the narrowest of all the Lampropeltis genus.

 In other media

 Film

 Scarlet kingsnakes were used to simulate coral snakes in the 2006 film Snakes on a Plane.
 A scarlet kingsnake also appears briefly as an unidentified venomous snake in an early scene of 2001 film The Mummy Returns.

 Television

 In Season 5 of Peep Show Super Hans rents a scarlet kingsnake as a prop for a house party.
 Despite Hans' mnemonic stating "Red next to black, jump the fuck back, red next to yellow, cuddly fellow", kingsnakes are not venomous.